Gas vs Electric Use

 Side-bar-footer-forum

-Energy bills in the UK have doubled in 2022, and consumers will likely be pinching their pennies even more before the year draws to a close.
+Energy bills have doubled, and consumers will likely pinch their pennies even more before the year draws close.

 Let’s look at the cost price differences between gas-run households versus electricity-run homes and some of the pros and cons of each fuel type.